nicolas-hbt/pygraft/README.md

 pygraft.generate_schema("template.yml")
 ```

 The generated schema can be retrieved in ``output/template/schema.rdf``.
 Additional files are created during the process: ``output/template/class_info.json`` and ``output/template/relation_info.json``.
-These fils give important information about the classes and relations of the generated schema, respectively.
+These files give important information about the classes and relations of the generated schema, respectively.

 ### Generating a KG